progund/java-extra-lectures/caching/README.md

       users.add(new User("Henrik Sandklef", "hesa@sandklef.com"));
       users.add(new User("Rikard Fröberg", "rille@rillefroberg.se"));
       System.out.println("main: " + users);
       // Add the users created above.
-Now the users are in RAM cache.set(users);
+Now the users are in memory cache.set(users);
       // Store the users set above to file.
 Now the users are serialized to file cache.push();
     } else {
       System.out.println("Reading objects");
       // Read the users from file.
-Now the users are de-serialized from the file and stored in RAM cache.pull();
+Now the users are de-serialized from the file and stored in memory cache.pull();
-      // Get the users from RAM
+      // Get the users from memory
       List<User> cachedUsers = cache.get();
       System.out.println("cached: " + cachedUsers);
     }